rodrigodiez/smocha/README.md

 - Concurrent tests using _goroutines_
 - HTTP / HTTPS GET requests
-- Validate the status code of the response
+- Check the status code of the response
+- Check that the response contains a string
 - Match the JSON of the response against a _Json Schema_ file
 - stdout / stderr logging
 - error exit code on failed tests